See: on-page navigation

-- Add “breadcrumb navigation” manually into the top of a blog.
+- On a blog: Add “breadcrumb navigation” manually.
 (Many plugins make a mess of the navigation by their choice of words).

 - Use of at least one photo, or one video and/or other embedded content within each main site page.

-- For a blog: Decide if you want to remove / strip the category base in the URL.
-Generally, I would NOT do this for a large blog.
+- Decide if you want to remove / strip the category base in the URL.

 - Create pages for custom 307, 410, and other http response status codes.

 - Only use a cache plugin after comparing the many options to achieve this.
-This area is very complex as there are issues of compression of site assets and server requests that need to be understood.
-Do not opt to “cache everything” with a plugin and avoid the several hours needed to understand this topic.
+(Do not opt to “cache everything” with a plugin).

-- For advanced users there are Cron jobs monitor and control plugins.
-(More about Cron jobs).
+- Find Cron jobs monitor and control plugins for your CMS.
+See more about Cron jobs.